-If left untreated, chronic inflammation can ultimately cause the vertebrae in your spine to fuse together.
+Chronic inflammation can ultimately cause the vertebrae in your spine to fuse together.
 You may have decreased range of motion when bending, twisting, or turning.
 You may also have greater, more frequent back pain.

-Leaving ankylosing spondylitis untreated may lead to one or more of these conditions:
+However, leaving the condition untreated may lead to one or more of these conditions:

-- Difficulty breathing: Rigid joints in your ribs and breastbone may prevent you from breathing deeply or fully inflating your lungs.
+- Difficulty breathing.
+Rigid joints in your ribs and breastbone may prevent you from breathing deeply or fully inflating your lungs.

-- Heart damage: Inflammation that spreads to your heart can cause an inflamed aorta.
+- Heart damage.
+Inflammation that spreads to your heart can cause an inflamed aorta.
 A damaged aortic valve may impair your heart’s ability to function properly.